Cancer Immunotherapy Platform Technology

 Advances in Cancer Immunotherapy: Checkpoint Inhibitors

 Checkpoint inhibitor (CPI) therapies (pembrolizumab/KEYTRUDA®, nivolumab/Opdivo®, atezolizumab/Tecentriq®) block the PD-L1: PD-1 interaction and unleash the killing function of T cells.
-CPIs are remarkably effective and can impart long-term disease control, but only in approximately 15-30% of treated patients.
+CPIs are remarkably effective, but only in a minority of treated patients.
+CPI patient response rates range from ~15-45%, depending on the cancer and treatment stage.
 In responsive patients, there is ample evidence of ongoing T cell based anti-cancer immunity—T cell infiltration, an adaptive immune signature and PD-L1 positivity.
 In non-responsive patients, an active immune response is lacking.
 T cells are not yet involved and there is no PD-L1: PD-1 interaction for CPI therapy to disrupt.
 Significant research is now focused on ways to enhance T cell-based anti-cancer immunity.

 The Next Wave of Cancer Immunotherapy: An Integrated Immune Response